 Experts say that there is no “silver bullet” for reducing medical mistakes.
 Solving this problem, they claim, will involve a combination of consistent management focus, and patient and staff engagement.

 Tami Minnier, a chief quality officer of UPMC, Pittsburgh, Says that if you are not comfortable with what is happening with your medical care, “make them pause so you can ask questions.”

 If you or somebody you care about has been injured due to a medical mistake, you need to seek legal assistance as soon as possible.
-At the Weitz Firm, our qualified and experienced team is ready to investigate what happened and work to secure the following compensation:
+At The Weitz Firm, LLC, our qualified and experienced team is ready to investigate what happened and work to secure the following compensation: